moonexpr/cttb-ansible/roles/ldap-server/README.md

 Just a stub atm

 # IMPORTANT
 Needs to copy CTTB CA private key manually beforehand.
+File name: cakey.pem, to be copied into /etc/ssl/private/.

-We did not store it in ansible git tree to keep it private and secure.
+We do not store it in ansible git tree to keep it private and secure.
-Copy the file /etc/ssl/private/cakey.pem from ldap-srv, or if that host is down, from theoverseer:~administrator/ldap-srv-cakey.pem.
+You can copy ldap-srv:/etc/ssl/private/cakey.pem, or if that host is down, theoverseer:~administrator/cakey.pem.

 # OVERVIEW
 This role contains code to setup an LDAP server.